BenjaminJohnsonRev/Project1/project-1.md

 #### User Stories
 - Employees can login to their account.
-X
+XX getEmployeeServlet
 - Employees can register for a new account.
-X
+XX putEmployeeServlet
 - Employees can submit a ticket (with price and description) for reimbursement.
-X
+XX putTicketServlet
 - Employees can view their past tickets.
-X
+XX getPastTickets
 - Employees can view pending tickets.
-X
+XX getPostTickets
 - Employees can view tickets ordered by date.
-X
+XO DEFAULT FOR BOTH
 - Managers can login to their account.
-X
+XX getManagerServlet
 - Managers can view all pending requests.
-X
+XX getManagerPostTickets
 - Managers can view past tickets for all employees in the company.
-X
+XX getManagerPastTickets
 - Managers can accept/deny reimbursement requests.
-X
+XX putManagerPostTickets